scm-lopez/PLAMS/doc/source/started.rst

 *   `ase <https://wiki.fysik.dtu.dk/ase>`_ (optional dependency)
 *   `rdkit <https://pypi.org/project/rdkit>`_ (optional dependency)

-If you use ADFSuite, all the above packages are already included in our Python stack.
+If you are using Amsterdam Modeling Suite, all the above packages are already included in our Python stack.
 When you install PLAMS using ``pip``, the required packages (numpy and dill)will be installed automatically.
 For optional dependencies, or in any other case you can install them with ``pip install [package name]``.